 Comprehensive risk management options have been considered, to encourage appropriate use by the target population group and discourage consumption by non-target groups.
-The recommended measures include (i) prescribing the amount of phytosterol esters that may be added to low-fat milk and low-fat yoghurt; (ii) retaining the three mandatory advisory statements currently required under Standard 1.2.3 (for edible oil spreads and margarines), and adding one additional mandatory advisory statement; (iii) imposing a restriction on the size of the package to 1 litre for milk, and 140g punnet for yoghurt; and (iv) imposing an additional condition of use prohibiting phytosterol enriched foods to be used as ingredients in other foods.
+The recommended measures include (i) prescribing the maximum amount of phytosterol esters that may be added to low-fat milk and low-fat yoghurt; (ii) retaining the three mandatory advisory statements currently required under Standard 1.2.3 (for edible oil spreads and margarines), and adding one additional mandatory advisory statement to the effect that phytosterol-enriched foods do not provide additional benefits when consumed in excess of three serves per day; (iii) imposing a restriction on the maximum container size to 1 litre for milk, and 200g for yoghurt; and (iv) imposing an additional condition of use prohibiting phytosterol enriched foods to be used as ingredients in other foods.

-It is proposed that labelling requirements apply to all foods with added plant sterols, including the edible oil spreads and margarines.
+It is proposed that the new labelling requirements apply to all foods with added plant sterols, including the edible oil spreads and margarines.